AlbertXDing/cse15l-lab-reports/lab5/lab5.md

 # Lab 5

-I croned the two repositories on `ieng6`, then I run the shell script `script.sh` and piped the results to files.
+I cloned the two repositories on `ieng6`, then I run the shell script `script.sh` and piped the results to files.
 I found tests with different results using the `diff` command :

 `diff CSE15L-RoseateSpoonbill/tests.txt markdown-parse/results.txt `